The Serious Fraud Office investigates and prosecutes serious and complex fraud so that New Zealand is a safe place to invest and do business

 Part I and Part II of the SFO Act outline the different circumstances under which we operate.
 Broadly speaking, the detection of serious financial crime is carried out under Part I, while investigations into identified instances of possible financial crime are carried out under Part II.

-General Managers head an Evaluation and Intelligence team, and two Investigation teams comprised of financial investigators, forensic accountants and investigating lawyers.
+In the operational area, General Managers head an Evaluation and Intelligence team and an Investigation team comprised of financial investigators, forensic accountants and investigating lawyers.

 Performance targets for investigations